HierzBettina/ble-dev-kit/hardware/hm-10 breakout/README.md

 This is a slight modification of [Ladvien's board](https://github.com/Ladvien/HM-10).
 This version has more accurate pin notations and removes routes to unused pins on the HM-10, thereby shrinking the overall footprint of the board.
 The HM-10's on board TI CC2541 is fully programmable with CC-Debugger or SmartRF04EB.
 See this repo's [wiki](https://github.com/nickswalker/HM-10-breakout-board/wiki) for more resources.

-### Who is This Board For?

-Two groups of people: Those wanting to make the HM-10 breadboard-friendly and those wanting a cheaper, more flexible alternative to TI's CC2541 dev kits.

 ## Bill of Materials